drupal-ukraine/drupal8docker/README.md

 ## Mac Users
 To fix Docker poor performance on macOS use the following workaround based on docker-sync project.
 The core idea is to replace a standard slow volume with a file synchronizer tool.

-1. Install the tool
+1. Install the tool:
 `$ gem install docker-sync`

-2. Start sync container (may take up to ):
+2. Start sync container (may take up to 10 minutes fro the first run):
 `$ docker-sync start`.
 Use `docker-sync stop` to stop sync.
 `$ docker-sync clean` cleanup before next run.